Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-11-02-cellebirte-ctf-tony.md

 ## Introduction

 On October 18th, 2020, Cellebrite announced on [their blog](https://www.cellebrite.com/en/blog/join-the-first-cellebrite-capture-the-flag-ctf-event/) that they were hosting their own capture the flag event.
 The event began on the October 26th and ended at midnight on the 29th.
 The CTF was hosted on [cellebrite.ctfd.io](https://cellebrite.ctfd.io/).
 Four forensic phone images were provided for analysis and solving the event's challenges.
-The archived images could be downloaded from the following links:
+The archived images can be downloaded from the following links:

 [Juan Part 1](https://drive.google.com/file/d/1U8LHC1eHwxOTA42f_HrMpG8W0IXXld9f/view?usp=sharing)